What Is Creosote?

 Don't shut the stove air vents too tightly.
 Allowing your fire to burn hotter keeps creosote from forming.

-Hot, clean burning fires produce less creosote
+Hot, clean fires produce less creosote

 4